GRAPHIC-Inflation, recession and earnings among factors to drive U.S. stocks in 2023

 By Lewis Krauskopf

-The S&P 500 is down nearly 20% year-to-date with only a few trading days left in 2022, on pace for its biggest calendar-year drop since 2008.
-The carnage has been even more severe for the Nasdaq Composite , which had tumbled by nearly 34% so far for the year.
+The S&P 500 .SPX is down nearly 20% year-to-date with less than a day of trading left in 2022, on pace for its biggest calendar-year drop since 2008.
+The carnage has been even more severe for the Nasdaq Composite .IXIC, which has tumbled by nearly 34% so far this year.

+High-profile casualties include the once-soaring shares of Amazon.com Inc AMZN.O, which have slumped around 50% this year, while those of Tesla Inc TSLA.O and Facebook parent Meta Platforms Inc META.O have both lost about 65%.
+Meanwhile, energy stocks .SPNY have bucked the trend by posting eye-popping gains.

 Inflation, and the Fed's degree of aggressiveness in trying to contain it, will likely remain a critical factor driving equity performance as 2023 gets under way.
 But investors will also be watching for fallout from higher interest rates, including how tighter monetary policy ripples through the economy and whether it makes other assets more competitive with stocks.